arjun-rao/arjun-rao.github.io/index.md

 # About Me

-I am a student, currently enrolled in a Bachelor of Engineering Program in Information Science and Engineering at [Ramaiah Institute of Technology](http://msrit.edu/).
+I am a student, currently enrolled in a Bachelor of Engineering Program in Information Science and Engineering at [Ramaiah Institute of Technology](http://msrit.edu/) and interning at [Stride.ai](https://stride.ai).
 My research interests are in Natural Language Processing, Computational Linguistics, Computer Science Pedagogy.

 # Find me on
 * [Github](github.com/arjun-rao)